-IILA offers a variety of support for students with extraordinary needs, such as foster youth, those who are homeless, or those who have other significant needs.
+IVPPHS offers a variety of support for students with extraordinary needs, such as foster youth, those who are homeless, or those who have other significant needs.
 Our extensive intervention program provides several levels of guidance depending on the need of the student, including counseling and referrals to outside resources.
 The SST process, RTI program, and teacher training ensure that all students with special needs are promptly identified and provided the supports they need, including to outside agencies as necessary.
-Our homeless and foster youth subgroup data will be tracked as we do all other subgroups; each student's individual proficiency and growth will be assessed over time as detailed throughout this petition.
-Our homeless and foster youth subgroup data will be tracked as we do all other subgroups; each student's individual proficiency and growth will be assessed over time as detailed throughout this petition.
+Our homeless and foster youth subgroup data will be tracked at each grading period by Charter School administrative and counseling teams, as with all other subgroups.